Illustrator’s Pen Tool: The Comprehensive Guide

 4. Secondary Mouse Controls (With Path Selected)

-- Pen Tool hover over anchor point: changes to Delete Anchor Point Tool
+- Pen Tool hovers over anchor point: changes to Delete Anchor Point Tool

-- Pen Tool hover over path segment: changes to Add Anchor Point Tool
+- Pen Tool hovers over path segment: changes to Add Anchor Point Tool

-- Pen Tool hover over end anchor point: changes to Convert Anchor Point Tool
+- Pen Tool hovers over end anchor point: changes to Continue Anchor Point Tool

 5. Keyboard Controls